Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

 * Press 'Configure', then enable the COPY_DEPENDENCIES option, then press 'Configure' again, and then press 'Generate' to generate visual studio project files in the 'build' subdirectory.

 * Open obs-studio.sln from the 'build' subdirectory, and it should run and be good to go.
 All required dependencies should be copied on compile and it should be a fully fuctional build environment.
+The output is built in the 'rundir/[build type]' directory of your 'build' subdirectory.

 ***